worldmandia/EcoAddon/README.md

 # EcoAddon
-Minecraft plugin for Add new features to Eco plugins
+Minecraft plugin for Add new features to Eco plugins at this moment plugin add new crafts
 # Support minecraft version
- - 1.18.1
+ - 1.17+
 # Support Java version
- - 18

-# Support Eco plugins
- - EcoItems
+ - 17+
 # Support crafts
- - Stonecutter
+ - StoneCutter
  - Furnace
+ - Campfire